iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.5/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.va.mobilehealth.ncptsd.covid 5 reviews"/>
 </p>

+> I just got this today but, so far I am liking it.
+It has multiple different things you can use to help you manage stress, anxiety, and depression.<br> :date: __2021-01-19 00:00:45__

 > This is a very professional and easy to use app w with useful applications for a range of people.
 I'm a counselor and educator and I recommend this app for personal and client use.<br> :date: __2021-01-12 23:49:14__

 > Great very helpful and easy to use<br> :date: __2021-01-10 18:13:50__